Code-Institute-Submissions/Leetzner-Djurgardens-IF_NovResub/README.md

 When the wepage is scrolled and you come to the arena section, the navigationbar can´t be clicked if the picture of the arena is showing over it.

+When you go from "ask us" to: arena, about and teams section you won´t scroll.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)